clark-john/rps-python/readme.md

 + shutil

 #### What *Python* modules are required to install?
-These are modules are required to install before running this game:
+These modules are required to install before running this game:
 + matplotlib
 + colorama